BlockchainCommons/Testimony/README.md

 ### BCT Owner

-Please list the person primarily responsible for the BCR, and moving it forward, as the owner.
+Please list the person primarily responsible for the BCT, and moving it forward, as the owner.
 If there are multiple authors, they should be listed on the BCT itself, not on this overview.

 ## Status - Ongoing